 There are many tour companies offering the three-day trip across the Bolivian Altiplano to Uyuni.
 In fact, if you are coming from Bolivia you can do it the other way.
 One of the biggest companies is Colque Tours.
 Colque has a reputation for being the best and the most reliable.
 Crossing the Bolivian Altiplano is a precarious business and also very hard on the vehicle.
 Many of these vehicles breakdown and getting stranded in this barren wilderness is not a pleasant thought.
 But the upside is that there are hundreds of tours all following the same route, so you are unlikely to be stranded for long.
-Colque is not much more reliable than the others, but they are the one of the biggest and can send out a rescue vehicle if yours comes to a steaming halt.
+Colque is not much more reliable than the others, but they are one of the biggest and can send out a rescue vehicle if yours comes to a steaming halt.

 All tours are unbelievably cheap, and you are best advised to book this in either San Pedro or Uyuni rather than through an agency at home; unless of course you would prefer to pay the extra to be sure of a place, especially if your trip is short.
 The tours last three days and two nights and all food is included.
 You just need to bring your own water, and I advise you to bring plenty of it.

 The day begins early as you head east in a minibus towards the towering row of volcanoes shimmering as the morning sun rises over them.
 You will cross the Chilean border then head slowly uphill for several miles from an altitude of 2440 metres to 4400 metres before crossing the Bolivian border, in actuality just a small hut sitting amid a treeless terrain where strong winds howl relentlessly across the open plateau.
 Two customs officials, barely discernable underneath several hundred layers of clothing will greet you and check your passports.
 The next stop will be at Laguna Blanca where you will have breakfast and acclimatise to the higher altitude.
-Tea made from coca leaves is believed to be an effective cure for altitude sickness, and there will be plenty on offer.
+Tea made from coca leaves is an effective cure for altitude sickness, and there will be plenty on offer.

 Here you will get your first taste of what is to come.
 There are not enough words in the English dictionary to describe the awesome beauty of what will lay before your very eyes.
-Laguna Blanca stretches out before you in the soft morning light, as still as a painting and backed by the magnificent Volcano Licancabur perfectly reflected in the mirror of its waters.
+Laguna Blanca stretches out in front of you in the soft morning light, as still as a painting and backed by the magnificent Volcano Licancabur perfectly reflected in the mirror of its waters.
 Standing at 5920 metres this magnificent mountain is simply breathtaking.
 The summit crater is about 400 metres wide and contains one of the world’s highest lakes, which is frozen over most of the year.
 It’s possible to hike this active volcano if you have the time.
 The climb takes about 12 hours, so you won’t be able to hike it while on the tour.